Your Input is Needed!

-We thank you in advance for taking the time to review the consultation document and offer your valuable feedback for consideration by the benchers as they engage in this important work to promote and improve access to justice in the Province of Manitoba.
+We thank you for taking the time to review the consultation document and offer your valuable feedback for consideration by the benchers as they engage in this important work to promote and improve access to justice in the Province of Manitoba.

 Background Information